cariad-tech/fep3_sdk/doc/input/participant/component_service_bus.rst

 HTTP System Access and SSDP Discovery
 `````````````````````````````````````

-The HTTP System Access will provide the possibility to discover all other servers within the same network and with the same system name.
+The HTTP System Access will provide the possibility to discover all other servers within the same network and with the same system name by implementing a :term:`Participant Discovery` protocol.
 The system access must be created via a valid **multicast address** and a port.
 The default address is:

 * *http://230.230.230.1:9990*

 Each server, somewhere in the network, using the same address will be discovered if the firewall ruleset does not prevent that.
-Each :ref:`HTTP Server` will send discovery messages containing its name and a system name.
-Both are provided with :cpp:func:`~fep3::IServiceBus::ISystemAccess::createServer`.
+Each :ref:`HTTP Server` will send :term:`Discovery Messages` containing its name and a system name.
+Both are provided with :cpp:func:`fep3::catelyn::IServiceBus::ISystemAccess::createServer`.
 For usage within the :term:`FEP Participant` this will be the name of the participant and the system name which are both provided to :cpp:func:`~fep3::core::createParticipant`.
-The received discovery messages can be forwarded to a Sink using :cpp:func:`fep3::catelyn::IServiceBus::ISystemAccess::registerUpdateEventSink` and :cpp:func:`fep3::catelyn::IServiceBus::ISystemAccess::deregisterUpdateEventSink.

 This mechanism is using the :term:`SSDP` from the UPnP standard v1.1.
 This implementation will follow chapter 1 of the specification